Ask Amy: a man was met by me online and we hate their accent

 Dear Amy: not long ago i met an excellent guy through an on-line site that is dating.
 He lives in north Michigan.
 We reside in Minnesota.
 He could be sweet, truthful, good, type and unspoiled, therefore we had a tremendously good, fun time throughout the week-end he stumbled on my city to check out.

-He thinks a long-distance relationship might work I believe he could be mexican dating sites marriage right between us, and.
+He thinks a long-distance relationship might work I believe he could be right between us, and.

 Early, before we talked in the phone, he warned me personally he has a particular type of вЂњnorthern Michigan/CanadianвЂќ accent.
 We responded, вЂњOh, you donвЂ™t seem like individuals into the film вЂFargo,вЂ™ do you?вЂќ Amy, he does!
 Plus it really is a note that is discordant my ears.